Form 8.3 - Numis Corporation plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerSchnäppchenjäger wittern ihre Chance: SMI und DAX steigen an -- Wall Street uneins -- Asiens Börsen letztlich in Grün
+Börse aktuell - Live TickerPowell-Rede im Fokus: SMI stabil -- DAX höher -- Wall Street knapp im Plus -- Asiens Börsen sinken letztlich

-Die heimische sowie die deutsche Börse zeigen sich im Dienstagshandel fester.
-An der Wall Street ist ein uneinheitlicher Handel zu beobachten.
-An den Märkten in Fernost ging es am Dienstag aufwärts.
+Der heimische Markt präsentiert sich nahe der Nulllinie.
+Der deutsche Leitindex tendiert vor dem Wochenende stärker.
+An der Wall Street geht es am letzten Handelstag der Woche leicht bergauf.
+Die Märkte in Fernost waren am Freitag von Abschlägen geprägt.

 finanzen.net News